-Settisis is the liche priest leads the Serpent Brigade.
+Settisis is the liche priest leading the Serpent Brigade.
 The smaller banners for the archer units and and Settisis' staff were converted with icons to match the skeleton infantry units.

 At the head of Skull Brigade is the liche priest Axiris.
 Axiris is infamous for failing his command checks when issuing orders to the units under his charge.

-The zombie dragon is ridden by the liche priest Imnutp.
+The zombie dragon is ridden by the liche priest Imnutep.
 I use him to command the carrion birds and add a little extra punch at the front lines.

 Painting monsters like the Sphinx and Bone Giant are a nice change from drybrushing tiny skeletons.
 Their abilities in combat shouldn't be underestimated, either.